 Recap an event

 Most people take notes when they attend conferences to remember important bits of information.
-However, many people overlook the fact that you can use these notes to create a blog recapping the event.
+You can use these notes to create a blog recapping the event.
 To make the recap as valuable as possible, you’ll want to take detailed notes throughout the entire conference and be sure to highlight the main takeaways from each session.
 Also, by adding pictures, videos, and details about each speaker, you can help your audience feel like they were part of the event too.

 Turn blogs into slide decks